-As at December 31, 2022, SCOR Group and all its legal entities are compliant with the requirements regarding the coverage of the minimum capital requirement and solvency capital requirement.
+As at December 31, 2023, SCOR Group and SCOR SE are compliant with the requirements regarding the coverage of the minimum capital requirement and solvency capital requirement.

 E.1.6.
 ANY OTHER INFORMATION

 No other material information is reported regarding SCOR Group's capital management other than that presented above in Section E.1 - SCOR Group.